Omkarpatange010/spotify-clone-minimal/Spotify/Readme.md

 # Spotify-clone-minimal

 A minimal full-stack demo of a Spotify-style music app.
 This repository provides a simple backend that streams audio files with support for range requests, and a React frontend that fetches track metadata and plays audio (with play / pause / seek / volume).
-It’s intended as a learning / starter project, not a production music streaming service.
+It’s intended as a learning / starter project, not a production music streaming service..

 ---